 Building a new home?
 Here's everything you need to know about construction payments and how they work with your Keystart home loan.

-Once your block of land is funded land settlement is complete, your Keystart loan gets underway.
+Once your block of land is funded, your Keystart loan gets underway.
 We refer to this as land settlement.
-At this point you're required to make minimum monthly construction payments of $200 per month throughout the build.
-You can make payments weekly, fortnightly or monthly.
+From this point, you're required to make minimum monthly construction period payments throughout the complete period of your build.
+You can make these payments on a weekly, fortnightly or monthly basis.

 Your first construction payment is due one calendar month after the date of land settlement.
 If you have opted to pay weekly or fortnightly your first payment will start earlier to ensure you meet your minimum monthly repayment on time.

 Interest is charged to your loan during the construction phase, as this is when we start to draw down your loan funds.
-The start date may be the date of the payment for your land, charged on the day of land settlement or as a payment to your builder, or the date a First Home Owners Grant is credited to your account, if applicable (see more below).
+The start date may be the date of the payment for your land, charged on the day of land settlement or as a payment to your builder, or the date Keystart advances the amount of the First Home Owners Grant to your account, if applicable (see more below).

 There are three stages when Keystart makes a payment on your behalf to your builder, referred to as a draw down or disbursement.